Racial Justice at MVUUF

 What does the 8th Principle say?

 “We covenant to affirm and promote: Journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”
-8thprincipleuu.org/
+For background and history of the 8th Principle movement see 8thprincipleuu.org/

 How do we accountably build a diverse multicultural community and dismantle racism?